 We charge a non-refundable fee of £695.25 for this service, and cannot register your complaint unless you can provide evidence that you have tried to negotiate with your neighbour but have failed to reach an agreement.

 There is no guarantee of getting the result you want (action to lower the height of the hedge) or that, even if judgement is found in your favour, the Council will require the hedge to be cut to a level which you are satisfied with.

-To register a complaint, please fill out the High Hedges Complaint Form using the guidance below.
+To register a complaint, please email firstname.lastname@example.org to request a High Hedge Complaint form and fill it out using the guidance below:

 - Provide clear, concise detail or how you approached your neighbour (face to face, phone or letter) and what the result was

 - It is not necessary to send copies of all correspondence with your neighbour about the hedge – especially if the dispute is a long-running one.
 You need only provide evidence of your latest attempts to settle it.

 - You must be the owner or occupier of the property affected by a high hedge in order to make a formal complaint to the Council.
 If you do not own the property (eg because you are a tenant or a leaseholder), you can still make a complaint.
 But you should let the owner (eg landlord or management company) know what you are doing.